-You might not know where to find Tomonoura 鞆の浦 on a map of Japan, but you may recognise it from pictures if you are a movie buff because it is one of the shooting locations of the Wolverine movie by James Mangold, and heavily inspired the setting of the Studio Ghibli Hayao Miyazaki classic Ponyo on the Cliff by the Sea.
-I visited this picturesque little seaside town and here’s my guide and tips to exploring Tomonoura.
+You might not be able to located Tomonoura 鞆の浦 on a map of Japan, but you may recognise pictures of this beautiful seaside town if you are a movie buff – it is one of the shooting locations of the Wolverine movie by James Mangold, and this town also heavily inspired Hayao Miyazaki of Studio Ghibli fame when he created the Ponyo on the Cliff by the Sea.
+I took a day trip from Onomichi and put together this little guide with my tips on exploring Tomonoura.

-I was in central Japan, fresh from the art and islands of the Setouchi Triennale and keen to explore more of the Seto Inland Sea area, and I was recommended to check out Tomonoura.
+I was midway through a month in Japan, fresh from the art and islands of the Setouchi Triennale and keen to explore more of the Seto Inland Sea area, and a friend recommended me to check out Tomonoura located in Fukuyama.
 It’s a beautiful quiet little town that’s perfect for a day trip if you want somewhere relaxing and away from the crowds.

 This temple is renowned for having a view that a Korean envoy in the 1700’s claimed to be the “most scenic in the East” – naturally I had to go see for myself, so I found my way up a little hill to Fukuzenji Temple 福禅寺.
-You can poke around some of the Buddhist statues and artifacts in the back (including a Buddhist-disguised Virgin Mary statue disguised as a Buddhist Bodhisattva).
+You can poke around some of the Buddhist statues and artefacts in the back, including a Virgin Mary statue disguised as a Buddhist Bodhisattva).
 The highlight is, of course, the reception hall Taichoro 対潮楼 which has that perfect window view.

 It really is quite a postcard-worthy view, but is it really the most beautiful in the East?
 Well… it’s pretty but I’m not sure it’s the best.
 I had the place pretty much to myself when I was there in the afternoon, so I could take in the view and watch the ships pass by in the waters in peace.
 You can see the island Bentenjima just across the water, and beyond it the much larger Sensuijima.